 Location: Oak Ridge

-Travel back in time by visiting Manhattan Project National Historical Park that preserves a significant time in history.
+Travel back in time by visiting the Manhattan Project National Historical Park, which preserves a significant time in history.

-It is comprised of 3 separate sites, which are located in Hanford, Washington; Oak Ridge, Tennessee; and Los Alamos, New Mexico.
+It is comprised of three separate sites, which are located in Hanford, Washington; Oak Ridge, Tennessee; and Los Alamos, New Mexico.

 All of them were involved in developing a top-secret government program called the Manhattan Project, which aimed to create the world’s first atomic bombs for World War II that were later dropped on Hiroshima and Nagasaki.

 The Park, which opened in 2015, features many historic sites, facilities, and artifacts and highlights the story of people, science, and engineering that permanently changed the world.

 Here, you can learn more about why and how the first atomic bombs were developed and what the devastating consequences on society ended up being.